satvikxbansal/Spotter--Mediapipe-/README.md

 - Rest extended and rest skipped indicators
 - Effort and top-cue evidence timelines

+Saved workouts can also be deleted from workout detail and profile history.
+The delete is sync-safe: Spotter hides the workout from normal product surfaces, keeps a tombstone for future backend sync, invalidates coach insights that depended on that workout, and recalculates trophy progress from the remaining visible history.

 ### Trophies

 The trophy system is deterministic and local.